Dogging Firemen: The Naked Truth About That ‘Disturbing Gay Orgy’

 The Telegraph’s useful little box also mentioned that unwanted voyeurism was potentially illegal.
 In other words, if you want to get all hoity toity and talk about ‘criminal acts’ the firemen should perhaps consider themselves lucky that they weren’t disciplined and prosecuted.

 It’s difficult not to conclude that the firemen, homophobic or not, were in that place at that time of the night shining their torches around in the bushes because they wanted a cheap thrill.
-They were dogging themselves — but on our time.
+They were dogging themselves – but on our time.
 (Though of course we now get to dog as well by reading the newspaper reports.)
-If they had observed the usual etiquette of such places and not shone their bloody torches in everyone’s eyes to get a better butchers no one would have complained and they wouldn’t have got into trouble.
+If they had observed the usual etiquette of such places and not shone their bloody torches in everyone’s eyes to get a better butchers no one would have rung the THT and they wouldn’t have got into trouble.

 But the newspapers deserve much, much worse for their dereliction of duty.